antrea-io/antrea/docs/antrea-network-policy.md

     kubectl get tiers --sort-by=.spec.priority
 ```

-All of the above commands produce output similar to what is shown below:
+All the above commands produce output similar to what is shown below:

 ```text
     NAME          PRIORITY   AGE